-Esterel also supports a deterministic form of parallelism and indeed if we replace the sequential composition in figure 2 with parallel composition, as shown in figure 3, the program is guaranteed to behave identically.
+For those familiar with Esterel: free signals in programs in our calculus correspond to input-output signals in Esterel.
+We prefix all signal names with an S. Esterel also supports a deterministic form of parallelism and indeed if we replace the sequential composition in figure 2 with parallel composition, as shown in figure 3, the program is guaranteed to behave identically.
 Specifically, the present form in the second arm of the par (conceptually) blocks until the signal SL is emitted or we learn it cannot be emitted in this instant.
-So the first arm of the par is the only part of the program that can progress, an par is the only part of the program that can progress, and once it performs the (emit SL), that unblocks present form, enabling (emit SO1) to happen.
+So the first arm of the par is the only part of the program that can progress, and once it performs the (emit SL), that unblocks present form, enabling (emit SO1) to happen.